Sony A7R II vs A7R III

 The review scores listed above should be treated with care, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-Thus, a score needs to be put into the context of the launch date and the launch price of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
-Also, please note that some of the review sites have changed their methodology and reporting over time.
+The assessments were made in relation to similar cameras of the same technological generation.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparisons of ratings among very different cameras or across long time periods have little meaning.
+It should also be noted that some of the review sites have over time altered the way they render their verdicts.

 Other camera comparisons

 Did this review help to inform your camera decision process?
 In case you are interested in seeing how other cameras pair up, just make your choice using the following search menu.
 An an alternative, you can also directly jump to any one of the listed comparisons that were previously generated by the CAM-parator tool.

 - Canon 1D X Mark II vs Nikon D5

 - Canon 70D vs Panasonic GX800

 - Canon 760D vs Canon G9 X

 - Panasonic G9 vs Canon M6

 - Pentax K-1 II vs Panasonic GF7

 - Pentax K-3 II vs Nikon D850